ItzRock/Hue-v3.0/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Apache License 2.0 License.
-See `LICENSE` for more information.
+See `Git only\LICENSE` for more information.